-1. Soak the black eyed peas overnight in a glass container making sure to allow at least three inches of extra water to cover the beans.
+1. Soak the black eyed peas overnight making sure to allow at least three inches of extra water to cover the beans.

 NOTE: If a speed soaking is needed, boil water and cover the dry beans for a minimum of 1 hour prior to cooking.

 2. After the soaking process is complete, strain the beans and discard the water.

 3. Place 6 cups of water into a large sauce pan.
 Bring this to a boil and then add the beans.